Instructor: Heather Lawson

 If you're picking your small dog up you will still be doing the same 4 corner procedures depending upon passengers or dogs already on board.
 Being against the wall and in a corner protects your little one from nose investigations of other dogs as you're standing and keeps people from reaching out uninvited, to pet your dog.
 Not all little dogs like to be molested by every tom dick 'n harry so your position in the corner helps to discourage this unwanted contact.

 Your exiting procedures will also be the same.
 If you're in the back, you leave last.
 If you're in the front you leave first and MOVE well out of the way before you put your dog back on the ground.

 PRACTISING YOUR ELEVATOR ETIQUETTE

 A good way to ensure smooth entries and exits is to practice them.
 Often times people will say I don't have access to an elevator to practice what can I do?
 Think outside the box.
 Your elevator doesn't have to be in a hotel, business building or high traffic area to practice.
 Often times multi-level parkades have elevators that are pretty much low pedestrian traffic; meaning you're not often going to have a full elevator to contend with.
 More likely you'll be travelling by yourself or at the very least have just a few passengers at a time.
 It's a perfect situation.
 If it's a really low pedestrian traffic area you can even just practice specific exercises.
-In all these instances you'll be rewarding your dog for maintaining position which will help to condition and maintain a positive association with the moving box:
+In all these instances you'll be rewarding your dog for maintaining the position which will help to condition and maintain a positive association with the moving box:

 1. Doors opening and closing without getting on